nielsdoorn/nielsdoorn.github.io/index.md

 Currently, I am working on:

-- Studying the sensemaking approaches of students while modeling test cases
+- studying the sensemaking approaches of students while modelling test cases
-- Researching the effects of introducing testing early, seamlessly and in a subtle way in existing courses
+- researching the effects of introducing testing early, seamlessly and subtle in existing courses
-- Designing experiments to understand misconceptions in testing by students
+- designing experiments to understand misconceptions in testing by students
-- Designing experiments to gain an initial insight in the possible effects of biases in testing
+- designing experiments to gain an initial insight into the possible effects of biases in testing

 ## Poster and presentation at ITiCSE 2022